kbalog/ir-course/project/README.md

 ## Report

   * Use the [ACM two-column template](https://www.acm.org/publications/proceedings-template) for the report.
   * It is highly recommended that you use LaTeX.
-The ACM template is also available on [Overleaf](https://www.overleaf.com/latex/templates/acm-conference-proceedings-master-template/pnrfvrrdbfwt).
+A template made specifically for the project report is made available on [Overleaf](https://www.overleaf.com/read/sqhpmsfdpdxh).
   * **NB: Include the Team ID assigned to you in the report title or subtitle.**

 ### Structure